michalprchlik/javascript_calculator/README.md

 ## Overview

-This repository contains only one file `index.html`.
-The file has 3 parts

-- HTML code

-- CSS code

-- Javascript/JQuery code
+Very simple calculator written in Javascript/JQuery.
+All code is in one file `index.html`.
+In real-world scenario, every part of code should be separated to files.
+CSS and Javascript should be in `*.css` and `*.js` files

+## Preview

 ![calculator.png](calculator.png)